akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He paused, letting the weight settle.
 Then he grinned.

-"Some may wonder at this match.
-To them I say: would you rather the boy marry the goose?
-It arrived first."
+"The goose came first, but the girl was right behind.
+I am not such a fool as to marry my son to a goose.”
+The Queen’s lips twitched.

-Laughter—uncertain, then genuine—rippled through the court.
+The hall laughed, uncertain, then genuine.
+It rippled through the court.
 The tension broke.

 Henry nodded to the clerk, who scribbled furiously.
 Then he sat, reaching for his wine.